Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Results

-Fig.~\ref{fig:terminal_age} shows the lifetimes of stars with [Fe/H]${=}0$ as a function of initial mass for both methods, compared to the lifetime without SL.
-We see convergence at the higher end of the mass range as $A_{\rm start}$ apporaches the main-sequence lifetime of these stars.
-We also see convergence at the lower end of the mass range, where SL causes these stars to approach the hydrogen-burning limit, in this case the minimum mass for the MIST tracks ($0.1 {\rm M}_{\odot}$) and the extended lifetime approaches the lifetime of this $0.1 {\rm M}_{\odot}$ star.
+Fig.~\ref{fig:terminal_age} shows the lifetimes of stars with $Z=Z_\odot$ as a function of initial mass for both methods, compared to the lifetime without SL.
+We see convergence at the higher end of the mass range as $A_{\rm start}$ approaches the main-sequence lifetime of these stars.
+We also find convergence as initial mass approaches the hydrogen-burning limit, where maintaining {\it isoirradiance} or {\it isoluminosity} is only possible for a brief time and provides little benefit.
 We also show the movement of a few of these stars in mass-luminosity space in Fig.~\ref{fig:funny_HR}.